Lesson 5: Reviewing the Site Styles section

 Step 4: Adjust additional page content

 Work through, page by page, until you're satisfied by the outcome.
 Don't worry, this stage does not have to be quick.
 It most likely will not be.
+Take your time to play around and experiment.
+Use the resources we’ve given you to help you work through these lessons.
+The Brand Personality worksheet might aid in figuring out the best colours for your site, as will your sitemaps and wireframes.

 You can continue to adjust until you know it's perfect; just don't forget to be consistent in your design choices across the entire site!
 And when in doubt, consult a friend!
 A second set of eyes is a very valuable resource, especially when it comes to designing.
 And when you’re ready, move on to Module 5!